lmartinezh/edx-documentation/en_us/students/source/SFD_google_docs.rst

   :width: 500
   :alt: A Google spreadsheet in a course

-You can interact with Google Drive documents in a course.
+You can interact with Google Drive files in a course.
 For example, you can complete forms, look through the slides in a presentation, and enter different values in a spreadsheet.
-However, you cannot change the content of a Google Drive document.
+However, you cannot change the content of a Google Drive file.

 ***********************
 Google Calendars